joshtynjala/actionscript-3.0-developers-guide/display/working-with-movie-clips/movie-clip-example-runtime-assets-explorer.md

 In order for the explorer to properly interact with a SWF library, the structure of the run-time asset libraries must be formalized.
-We will accomplish this by creating an interface, which is similar to a class in that it’s a blueprint of methods that demarcate an expected structure, but unlike a class it includes no method bodies.
+We will accomplish this by creating an interface, which is similar to a class in that it's a blueprint of methods that demarcate an expected structure, but unlike a class it includes no method bodies.
 The interface provides a way for both the run-time library and the explorer to communicate to one another.
 Each SWF of run-time assets that is